 Make this sauce by grating the cucumber with a wide cheese grater and mix with the mashed avocado, spices, oil, and yogurt.
 Whisk or shake until the ingredients are combined.

-Pro tip: for rice salads, creamier dressings pair best with long-grain rice varieties as when cooked, grains won’t clump together.
+Pro tip: for rice salads, creamier dressings pair best with long grain rice varieties as when cooked, grains won’t clump together.
 Try this Greek-inspired dressing in a Greek Power Bowl with Mahatma® Jasmine Rice and Quinoa blend.
+You can also try this recipe with aromatic grains like Basmati or Thai Jasmine Rice – learn how to cook jasmine rice and try it today!

 You can make 4 servings of this Greek-inspired dressing by combining the allotted amounts of these ingredients: